["learn"]

 A gorgeous Ti' Punch cocktail to sip as a cooling aperitif

-TOP TIP: A lime disk is cut from the side of the fruit, with a large enough circumference to include some of the fruit’s flesh at the back of the disk.
+Top tip!
+A lime disc is cut from the side of the fruit with enough circumference to include some of the fruit’s flesh at the back of the peel.

 Three Hurrican Cocktails on a tray